AccelByte/ags-extend-sdk-mcp-server/README.md

-# Extend SDK MCP Server
+# AGS Extend SDK MCP Server

 This **Model Context Protocol (MCP) server** exposes Extend SDK functions and models as additional context to language models.
 It helps AI coding assistants and other MCP clients to answer questions and generate Extend SDK code by providing the following tools.